Welcome to my research pages!

 Numerical methods for interacting many-body systems:

-Many of my results rely on the use of state-of the art simulation techniques for strongly interacting quantum systems.
+Many of my results rely on the use of state-of-the-art simulation techniques for strongly interacting quantum systems.
 In particular, I use exact diagonalization as a powerful technique in quantum Hall physics and am an active developer of DiagHam, a numerical library for large scale exact diagonalisation calculations.
+My current developments focus on hybrid approaches uniting numerics and quantum field theory.
 I also have expertise in a range of Monte Carlo techniques, including variational quantum Monte Carlo, as well as thermodynamic Monte Carlo simulations.